 Rule-consequentialist decision procedure: At least normally, agents should decide what to do by applying rules whose acceptance will produce the best consequences, rules such as “Don’t harm innocent others”, “Don’t steal or vandalize others’ property”, “Don’t break your promises”, “Don’t lie”, “Pay special attention to the needs of your family and friends”, “Do good for others generally”.

-The position just presented ignores the following distinction.
-The decision procedure that full rule-consequentialism endorses is the one that it would be best for society to accept.
-Act-consequentialism favors the decision procedure it would be best for the individual to accept.
-So, according to act-consequentialism, since Jack’s and Jill’s capacities and situations may be very different, the best decision procedures for Jack to accept may be different from the best decision procedure for Jill to accept.
+Standardly, the decision procedure that full rule-consequentialism endorses is the one that it would be best for society to accept.
+The qualification “standardly” is needed because there are versions of rule-consequentialism that let the rules be relativised to small groups or even individuals (D. Miller 2010; Kahn 2012).
+And act-consequentialism insists upon the decision procedure it would be best for the individual to accept.
+So, according to act-consequentialism, since Jack’s and Jill’s capacities and situations may be very different, the best decision procedure for Jack to accept may be different from the best decision procedure for Jill to accept.
 However, in practice act-consequentialists typically ignore for the most part such differences and endorse the above rule-consequentialist decision procedure (Hare 1981, chs.
 2, 3, 8, 9, 11; Levy 2000).

 Some writers propose that the purest and most consistent form of consequentialism is the view that absolutely everything should be assessed by its consequences, including not only acts but also rules, motives, the imposition of sanctions, etc. Let us follow Pettit and Smith (2000) in referring to this view as global consequentialism.
 Kagan (2000) pictures it as multi-dimensional direct consequentialism, in that each thing is assessed directly in terms of whether its own consequences are as good as the consequences of alternatives.